Cooking Gorgeous

 • 1 tablespoon chopped fresh dill

-• 1 tablespoon olive oil (optional, necessary if using lean minced meat)
+• 1 tablespoon olive oil (optional, necessary if using lean ground meat)

 Instructions